Mercedes-Benz ML, R, GL Class – Replace Serpentine Belt

 - Insert the 17mm socket into the tensioner bolt.

-- Put on the socket handle and turn counterclockwise to loosen the belt tensioner.
+- Place the socket handle on the belt tensioner and turn it counterclockwise to loosen the tension.
 The tensioner should move upwards.

-- Slide the belt off the idle pulley on top or any pulley that you find easy.
+- Slide the belt off the idle pulley at the top or any pulley you find easy to access.

-- Remove the belt from all the pulleys and discard it.
+- Remove it from all the pulleys and discard it.

 - Inspect the new serpentine belt.
-Position the new serpentine belt as per the drawn layout.
-Make sure your pulley is seated properly on all the pulleys.
+Position it according to the drawn layout.
+Ensure your pulley is seated properly on all pulleys.

-- Using a 17mm socket and a handle, turn the tensioner bolt counterclockwise, as you did to release the belt.
+- Using a 17mm socket and a handle, turn the tensioner bolt counterclockwise, as you did to release it.

-- Slide the belt over the tensioner pulley.
-Slowly release the tensioner.
-If you cannot slide the belt over the tensioner pulley because the belt seems too short, there is a good chance that the belt is not seated properly on one of the pulleys.
+- Slide the belt over the tensioner pulley and slowly release the tensioner.
+If you cannot slide it over the tensioner pulley because it seems too short, there is a good chance that the belt is not seated properly on one of the pulleys.

 - Start the engine and inspect.